plinss/acmebot/README.md

 ### Remote TLSA Updates

 Use of the '--tlsa' option on the command line will limit the tool to only verifying and updating configured TLSA records via remote DNS updates.

+### Signed Certificate Timestamp Updates

+Use of the '--sct' option on the command line will limit the tool to only verifying and updating configured Signed Certificate Timestamp files.

 ## Master/Slave Setup